Chris Rock made Black people the butt of his jokes in his lazy special | Nadine White

 The comedian further highlighted the irony of Markle willingly marrying into a racist institution while claiming to have not known about its history, then complaining about how she was treated.

 "Acting all dumb like she didn’t know nothing. (...)
 You didn’t Google this?
 It’s the royal family – they’re the original racists,” he said.
 “They invented colonialism.
 They’re the OGs of racism.
 That’s like marrying into the Budweiser family and saying ‘they drink a lot’. (...)
-These motherf**kers invested in slavery like it was Shark Tank".
+These motherf**kers invested in slavery like it was Shark Tank (an American business reality television series)".

 Rock further described Meghan’s case as that of a “Black girl trying to be accepted by her white in-laws", adding that this is not as hard as a white girl trying to be accepted by Black in-laws.
 I am not sure how true that is in the context of prevalent white power structures.
 Plus, why oversimplify the collective experiences of Black women for comedic value?